apiato/documentation/docs/components/optional-components/middlewares.md

 ### Container Middlewares

-If a middleware usage is specific to a Container, it must be registered in the `App\Containers\{Section}\{Container}\Providers\MiddlewareServiceProvider` class.
+If a middleware usage is specific to a container, it must be registered in the `App\Containers\{Section}\{Container}\Providers\MiddlewareServiceProvider` class.

 ```php